-• The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.

-100% by Aeon Walford Creek Limited formerly Aston Metals (Qld) Limited and the previous Joint Venture Agreements no longer apply.
-The tenement currently consists of 41 sub-blocks.
-The tenement is a granted Exploration Permit for Minerals and no known impediments exist.

-As it currently stands, no Native Title claim is in existence over EPM 14220, however AML continue to operate under the premises of the previous agreements negotiated with the Carpentaria Land Council Aboriginal Corporation "CLCAC" representing the Waanvi and Gangalidda-Garawa peoples and signed prior to commencement of exploration.

-by other parties

-Exploration done • Acknowledgment and appraisal of exploration by other parties.
+Criteria JORC Code explanation Commentary Mineral Type, reference Walford Creek is located wholly within EPM 14220. tenement and The EPM is located 65km west-northwest of name/number, land tenure location and Doomadgee township and 340km north-northwest status of Mount Isa. ownership including agreements or Following a transfer of title (dated 12 March 2013) material issues with EPM 14220 is held 100% by Aeon Walford Creek third parties such as Limited formerly Aston Metals (Qld) Limited and the joint ventures, previous Joint Venture Agreements no longer apply. partnerships, The tenement currently consists of 41 sub-blocks. overriding royalties, The tenement is a granted Exploration Permit for native title interests, Minerals and no known impediments exist. historical sites, As it currently stands, no Native Title claim is in wilderness or national existence over EPM 14220, however AML continue park and to operate under the premises of the previous environmental agreements negotiated with the Carpentaria Land settings.
+Council Aboriginal Corporation "CLCAC" representing • The security of the the Waanyi and Gangalidda-Garawa peoples and tenure held at the signed prior to commencement of exploration. time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Exploration Acknowledgment and Numerous companies have explored within the done by other appraisal of tenement area, largely concentrating on the parties exploration by other discovery of a significant stratabound lead-zinc parties. system.

-- Numerous companies have explored within the tenement area, largely concentrating on the discovery of a significant stratabound lead-zinc system. - More recently, companies have been focused on targeting copper mineralisation in the hanging wall of the Fish River Fault. - All exploration is considered to have been completed to a reasonable standard by experienced companies in a professional manner.
+- More recently, companies have been focused on targeting copper mineralisation in the hanging wall of the Fish River Fault. - All exploration is considered to have been completed to a reasonable standard by experienced companies in a professional manner.
 Most exploration work has been appropriate but there are minor issues on historic documentation. - Previous exploration of the Walford Creek Prospect is summarised below: